smeghen/vitality-physio/README.md

 ### Differences to Design

 * During development and testing I found that the use of a hero image was not adequately able to convey the purpose of the site.
-The images that I was using were not able to capture the nature of the business of a Phyiotherapy practice, so I decided to incorporate text aloong side an image to better aid first time users understanding the purpose of the site.
+The images that I was using were not able to capture the nature of the business of a Phyiotherapy practice, so I decided to incorporate text along side an image to better aid first time users understanding the purpose of the site.
 I thought this was especially important for smaller screen sizes, where a user would need to scroll down before finding any details on what the site is about.

 ## Site Features

-Each page of the site has a responsive navbar contains the company logo on the top left and links to Account access and Shopping Cart on the right.
+Each page of the site has a responsive navbar which contains the company logo on the top left and links to Account access and Shopping Cart on the right.
 There is also a simple Footer on each page with links to social media and copyright information.

 The navigation links of the navbar are for Products, Treatments, Classes and Contact Us, with the Blog link only visible to Registered Users.